xen-project/xen/docs/misra/deviations.rst

        the absence of reports that do not have an impact on safety, despite being true positives.
-       Xen expects developers to ensure code remains safe and reliable in builds, even when debug-only assertions like `ASSERT_UNREACHABLE() are removed.
+       Xen expects developers to ensure code remains safe and reliable in builds, even when debug-only assertions like `ASSERT_UNREACHABLE()` are removed.
+     - ECLAIR has been configured to ignore those statements.

    * - R2.2
      - Proving compliance with respect to Rule 2.2 is generally impossible: